96boards/projects/CONTRIBUTE.md

 ### Contribution

 Community contributions are always Welcome!
-Before contributing a project, please take a look at the [Contributing](http://www.96boards.org/project/new/) section of 96Boards website.
-If you still think that this is the place where your project should be hosted, first get the approval from 96Boards team by raising a [GitHub issue](https://guides.github.com/features/issues/) using the following guidelines.
+Before contributing a project, please take a look at the [FAQ](https://github.com/96boards/website/blob/master/_projects/faq.md) of 96Boards website.
+If you still think that this is the place where your project should be hosted, first get the approval from 96Boards team by raising a [GitHub issue](https://github.com/96boards/projects/issues) using the following guidelines.

 * **Use a clear and crispy title** for your project.
 * **Provide a detailed description** for your project.
 * **Justify the showcasing of 96Boards functionalities** in your project

-After getting approval from one of the members of 96Boards team, project should be submitted as a pull request containing the source code and README.md with following details:
+After getting approval from one of the members of 96Boards team, project should be submitted as a [Pull Request](https://github.com/96boards/projects/pull/new/master) containing the source code and README.md with following details:

 * Introduction
 * Hardware requirements